wp-plugins/hlc-sql-window/README.txt

 Simple in use with the ability to display any sql command errors.

 == Installation ==
+1. Download `hlc-sql-window.zip`
-1. Upload `hlc-sql-window.php` to the `/wp-content/plugins/` directory
+2. Upload `hlc-sql-window.zip` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
-*.
-First version !
+* Nothing yet :)

 == Screenshots ==
 1. /assets/screenshot-1.png